CTGAP/ctgap-keyboard-layout/README.md

 # CTGAP Keyboard Layouts
 This is a log of the layouts I've created and used.
-If you are interested in using one, you are responsible for your own implementation.
+If you're interested in using one, you're responsible for your own implementation.
 ## CTGAP 3.1
 ```
 j g m p v  z u o y k